sawzedong/buildingblocs-opencv/README.md

 ### 2. Other issues?

+Please ask our friendly Tech Facils during the event, or you can look for help online / reach out to your group facils.
-Try using the Google Colab here instead: ...?
+You can also try using the Google Colab here instead: [https://bit.ly/bbcs23-opencv-colab](https://bit.ly/bbcs23-opencv-colab)